Docker® container endpoints

 environment variables can’t be used (since it would apply to both endpoint

-URLs), and endpoint-specific variables such as MUTAGEN_ALPHA_DOCKER_HOST
+URLs), and endpoint-specific variables such as MUTAGEN_ALPHA_DOCKER_HOST or

-would need to be used when invoking
+MUTAGEN_BETA_DOCKER_TLS_VERIFY would need to be used when invoking

-mutagen sync create
+mutagen sync create.

 Implementation